Which Viewpoint is the Best View of the Grand Canyon?

 I have lots of helpful information on my site including a Grand Canyon packing list which you should check out.
 I have also written posts on driving from Las Vegas to the Grand Canyon and Phoenix to the Grand Canyon.
 These are the two major cities people use to visit the Grand Canyon and I have listed places to stop along the way.

-TLDR: I’m going to tell you my two favorite Grand Canyon viewpoints.
+TLDR: I’m going to tell you my three favorite Grand Canyon viewpoints.

 - Hermit’s Road – This is the area west of the Grand Canyon Village